SirPryderi/AppliedComputingRevisionNotes/README.md

 ___
 # Objected Oriented Concepts

 **RTFG**!
-Read the fucking glossary: [http://asch.org.uk/programming/oop/glossary.html](http://asch.org.uk/programming/oop/glossary.html)
+Read the fucking glossary: <http://asch.org.uk/programming/oop/glossary.html>.

+And while you're there happily clicking links, you can have a read at this too: <http://datastruct.hnd-computing.info>.

 ___